laws-africa/slaw/README.md

 # Slaw [![Build Status](https://travis-ci.org/longhotsummer/slaw.svg)](http://travis-ci.org/longhotsummer/slaw) [![Gem Version](https://badge.fury.io/rb/slaw.svg)](https://badge.fury.io/rb/slaw)

 Slaw is a lightweight library for generating Akoma Ntoso 2.0 Act XML from plain text documents.
-It is used to power [Indigo](https://github.com/OpenUpSA/indigo) and uses grammars developed for the legal traditions in these countries:
+It is used to power [Indigo](https://github.com/laws-africa/indigo) and uses grammars developed for the legal tradition in South Africa, although others traditions are supported.

-* South Africa
-* Poland

 Slaw allows you to: